Fancy teeing off at midnight? No problem! In Shetland, during the summer months, you can play golf around the clock.

 Fair Isle

-At the opposite end of the islands in Fair Isle, the southernmost Shetland isle, is the Lighthouse Keeper's Golf Course.
+Fair Isle, the southernmost Shetland isle, is also home to the Lighthouse Keeper's Golf Course.
 The South Lighthouse on Fair Isle has six holes on the Skaddan grounds and was set up by the Scottish lighthouse keepers who worked in the isles in the early 20th century.
 The course is high up and surrounded by cliffs, which can make for a challenging, yet fun, round.
 As well as golf clubs, be sure to take your binoculars as the area is a well-known spot for bird and whale watching.

 Green fee: N/A